Lecturer: Kate Saunders

 Open Data Considerations

-Data cost: Live data and big data can incur ongoing costs.
+Live data, big data and data from generative AI can incur ongoing costs.

 Open data can be freely used, modified, and shared by anyone for any purpose